victorizbitskiy/abapTechDocu/README.md

 ![screen](https://github.com/victorizbitskiy/abapTechDocu/blob/main/docs/img/sel_scr.png)

-As a result, you will get a list of all existing objects from the request.
+As a result, you will get a list of all relevant objects.
 Like this:

 ![result](https://github.com/victorizbitskiy/abapTechDocu/blob/main/docs/img/example_1.png)